 With Whom: Photographer (With Partner), Caterer (With Family and Wedding Planner), Decor (Family, Friends, Wedding Planner)

-The most memorable aspects in a wedding are going to be photography, catering and décor.
+The most memorable aspects of a wedding are going to be photography, catering and décor.
 Remember to include all your fantasies but don’t let your imagination run wild!
 No one wants a royal themed wedding with Mexican cuisine!
+Create a balance between your choices by creating them in sync with others.

 5. Have a plan B